I organize and run online via zoom and face to face seminars and workshops teaching Positive Thinking theories and techniques. These include:

 A live 3 min guided meadow meditation to unwind and relax, leaving you feeling positive and optimistic.

-To be held at the London School of Hygiene and Tropical Medicine – 19 Oct 22
+Held at the London School of Hygiene and Tropical Medicine – 19 Oct 22

 Progressive muscle relaxation